tupxl/seconder-ai/README.md

 # seconder-ai
-This Repo for my final year project
+This Repo for my final year project. cooming soon...